ONLYOFFICE/docspace-api-sdk-csharp/docs/PeopleUserStatusApi.md

 Change a user status

-Changes a status for the users with the IDs specified in the request.
+Changes a status of the users with the IDs specified in the request.

 ### Example
 ```csharp